MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Alias.md

 ### System.String

-You can pipe alias names to `Get-Alias`.
+You can pipe a string containing an alias name to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.AliasInfo

-`Get-Alias` returns an object that represents each alias. `Get-Alias` returns the same object for every alias, but PowerShell uses an arrow-based format to display the names of non-hyphenated aliases.
+This cmdlet returns an object that represents each alias.
+It returns the same type of object for every alias, but PowerShell uses an arrow-based format to display the names of non-hyphenated aliases.